Sony A7R IV Review:

 This camera is ideal for many situations, so I advise anyone interested in portrait photography to buy one.

-It used this camera first time in a photography competition.
+It used this camera for the first time in a photography competition.

 However, I was unsure if this camera would meet my requirements.